Nationals vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero will look for his 10th straight game with a hit in this contest.
-In his last 10 games he is batting .293 with two doubles, two home runs, two walks and six RBI.
+- Guerrero will look for his 11th straight game with a hit in this matchup.
+During his last 10 outings he is batting .302 with two doubles, two home runs, two walks and seven RBI.

 Guerrero Recent Games